hartwigmedical/hmftools/sage/README.md

 1. These min_tumor_qual cutoffs should be set lower for lower depth samples.
 For example for 30x tumor coverage, we recommend (Hotspot=40;Panel=60;HC=100;LC=150)

-2. Even if tumor qual score cutoff is not met, hotspots are also called so long as tumor vaf >= 0.08 and  allelic depth in tumor supporting the ALT >= 8 reads.
+2. Even if tumor qual score cutoff is not met, hotspots are also called so long as tumor vaf >= 0.08 and  allelic depth in tumor supporting the ALT >= 8 reads and tumorRawBQ1 > 150.
 This allows calling of pathogenic hotspots even in known poor mappability regions, eg. HIST2H3C K28M.

 3. If 0<Normal `RABQ[1]`<25 and Normal `RawAD[1]`==`normalAD[1]` then we instead require `min[normalAF,normalRawBQ1/(normalRawBQ1+normalRawBQ0)] < max_germline_vaf`.
 This allows us to tolerate low quality base qual errors in the normal.
 A special filter (max_germline_alt_support) is also applied for MNVs such that it is filtered if 1 or more read in the germline contains evidence of the variant.